labomb/dump1090-win/README-Windows.md

 # dump1090-mutability with Windows and Airspy support

-This is a fork of mutability's version of dump1090 that can be built with Visual Studio on Windows (and perhaps other Windows development environments as well).
-This package also provides optional support for Airspy devices, and optional bias-t support for RTL-SDR.com V3 dongles.
+This package is based on mutability's version of dump109.
+It can be built with Visual Studio on Windows (and perhaps other Windows development environments as well), provides optional support for Airspy devices, and optional bias-t support for RTL-SDR.com V3 dongles.

 This version is licensed under the GPL (v2 or later).
 See the file COPYING for details.